josephst/nixfiles/README.md

 Download and boot the minimal ISO from (unstable version).

-Run `sudo -i` to switch to root, then `mkpasswd` to set a root password.
+Run `sudo -i` to switch to root, then `passwd` to set a root password.
 This enables ssh login (get ip with `ip a`) to run the rest of the installer via ssh.

 Complete partitioning [per the NixOS instructions](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual-partitioning).